rocket-bot-royale/api/README.md

-# Unofficial Python Client for Rocket Bot Royale Game API
+# Unofficial Client for RocketBotRoyale Game API

 **⚠️️ For Educational Use Only!**